nholaday/NotifierAPI/README.md

 $ vi .env-docker-compose # or whatever editor you prefer
 ```

-Install the docker engine (https://docs.docker.com/engine/install/)
+Install the docker engine and docker-compose (https://docs.docker.com/engine/install/)

 Run the docker engine

+Run all 4 containers with docker-compose command:
 ```
 docker-compose up
 ```

-Login to the django-server container and create a superuser for django
+Login to the django-server container, migrate database and create a superuser for django
 ```
-docker exec -it django-server bash python manage.py createsuperuser
+docker exec -it django-server bash python manage.py migrate python manage.py createsuperuser
 ```
 **That's it!**